NovaGL/diy-melview/README.md

     "commands":"PW0"
   };
 ```

+If you are operating this over LAN you can also add the parameter ``"lc":1`` this wil send commands immediately to the unit.

 It is important to validate your message before sending it out.
 You don't want to set a room to 99 degrees also.
 Look out for the "status" field inn the room response.
 If it shows "COMM" that means there is a communication error and the command won't get processed.